Skip to content

 • 800 lbs

-Those numbers describe what the rack can hold.
+Those ratings describe what the rack itself can hold.

-They do not describe what your ceiling or trusses were designed to carry.
+They do not describe what your ceiling structure was designed to carry.

 If the truss drawing lists:

-then any hanging load—no matter how strong the rack—was never included in the design.
+then any additional hanging load was never included in the design.

-A strong ceiling rack rating does not change a "zero-pound ceiling allowance."
+A strong rack rating does not change a zero-pound ceiling allowance.

 At the bottom of every truss drawing is a licensed engineer’s seal.

-• The drawing is a legal design document
+• The drawing is a legal engineering document

-• The loads shown are the actual limits of the structure
+• The loads shown are the structural limits

 • Anything outside those limits is not approved